-Last April, Artsakh suffered unprecedented violence as Azerbaijan launched unprovoked assaults upon its eastern border.
-This escalation has been known as the “Four-Day War.”
+In 2016, Artsakh suffered unprecedented violence as Azerbaijan launched unprovoked assaults alongits eastern border.
+This escalation has been known as the “April War” or “Four-Day War.”

 As Armenians responded worldwide, the Foundation launched a crowdfunding campaign to help those directly affected, and to restore damaged, war-torn areas.
 Within a month, we raised over $75,000, which we allocated to three subprojects: a) emergency medical assistance, b) house renovation for those affected, and c) promotion of balanced media response.
 Below we present the house renovation efforts:

 At first, we sought to rebuild and repair various buildings damaged by the war.
 However, upon seeing the large number of people injured during this last escalation, we decided to focus on the houses of wounded soldiers.
 Many of the injured soldiers do not have homes, and if they do, their homes are in desperate need of repair.
 Due to their war-related injuries, most of these soldiers will not be able to work, nor repair or purchase their homes.

 At first, we sought to rebuild and repair various buildings damaged by the war.
 However, upon seeing the large number of people injured, we decided to focus on the houses of wounded soldiers.
 Many of these injured soldiers do not have homes, and if they do, their homes are in desperate need of repair.
 Due to their war-related injuries, most of these soldiers will not be able to work, nor repair or purchase their homes.

 After consulting with the NKR Defense Ministry, we confirmed this approach and set down to work.
 Within weeks, we visited the homes of numerous injured soldiers and interviewed them to determine the extent of their injuries and the cost of either repairing their homes or buying them new ones.